elidickinson/PutioJanitor/README.md

 # Put.io Janitor

-A Python script that automatically manages storage on put.io by deleting oldest video files from designated folders when free space falls below a threshold. **Nothing to install - it can run as a Github Action for free.**
+A Python script that automatically manages storage on put.io using a dual-threshold approach. **Nothing to install - it can run as a Github Action for free.**

 ## Features

 - Simple GitHub Actions deployment

-- Automatically maintains free space on your put.io account (default: 10 GB)
+- **Critical Threshold**: Ensures minimum free space by permanently deleting files
+- **Comfort Threshold**: Keeps non-trash files below target levels by moving to trash
 - Configurable via environment variables - no code changes needed
-- Limited to certain files (default: "chill.institute" and "putfirst"
+- Limited to certain files (default: "chill.institute" and "putfirst")
 - Deletes oldest files first, based on creation date
 - Treats subfolders containing movie files as complete units (deletes entire folder)
-- Optionally also purge files from trash (disabled by default)
+- Intelligent trash management with automatic permanent deletion

 ## Quick Start: Deploy to GitHub Actions